 Besides official restrictions on non-Islamic religious expression, Christians try to keep a low profile by self-censoring.
 Usually, male Christians come under public scrutiny, since it is men who are visible in the public sphere and at the forefront of interaction with the authorities.
-Converts risk domestic pressure; if discovered, families can threaten the removal of their wife and children.
-Christian men often become isolated; they are cut off from the Christian community, and converts may lose their jobs.
-They may further face physical and psychological trauma and family expulsion.
+Those in Christian leadership, who are typically male, are required to report details of church activities, subjecting them to scrutiny.
+Converts risk domestic pressure; if discovered, families can threaten the removal of their wife and children, leaving them isolated.
+They can additionally lose their jobs, leaving them in economic hardship.